-Each active American Secular Census record is zipcode-matched to its corresponding Congressional district and will be updated immediately upon reapportionment applied at the convening of the 113th Congress in January, 2013.
-To our knowledge, ours is the first and only database with the capacity to filter Secular Americans' demographic and viewpoint data across the 435 districts of the United States Congress.
+Each active American Secular Census record is zipcode-matched to its corresponding Congressional district, giving us the first and only database with the capacity to filter Secular Americans' demographic and viewpoint data across the 435 districts of the United States Congress.

 Consultation on Census methodology is provided by Dr. Connie Bish, who earned a Ph.D. in Biological and Biomedical Science and a Master of Public Health degree in Epidemiology from Emory University in Atlanta, Georgia.
 Currently, Dr. Bish is an instructional and applied epidemiologist.
 She has experience collecting and analyzing data ranging from clinical research protocols to population level surveillance of health outcomes.
 Dr. Bish utilizes statistical methodology that assists in teasing out the multifactorial individual, societal, cultural, and environmental components of health.

 - Sorry, that page is restricted

 - Why the American Secular Census didn't sign 'An Open Letter to the Secular Community'

 - Women's experiences in secular groups can be uniquely divergent from men's